gosystemsgmbh/RI_Framework/README.md

 The Decoupling & Utilities Framework uses its own license, the Roten Informatik Framework License 1.0, which is mostly based on the [Apache 2.0 license](https://choosealicense.com/licenses/apache-2.0/).

-See [License](LICENSE.txt) for more details.
+See [License](LICENSE.txt) for more details and the license itself.

 ## Documentation

 Each release contains an API documentation which describes the assemblies, namespaces, types, and members of the various functions.

-See [Documentation](DOCUMENTATION.md) for more details about the project itself.
+See [Documentation](DOCUMENTATION.md) for more details about the project.

 ## Contribution & Issues

-See [Contribution](CONTRIBUTION.md) if you wish to contribute to the project or report issues.
+See [Contribution](CONTRIBUTION.md) if you wish to contribute to the project or report [issues](https://github.com/RotenInformatik/RI_Framework/issues).